 Carver students in 5th and 9th grade grew faster in Reading than NPS district-wide results for the same grades.

-In our 4 summer 2017 transition programs (West Rocks, Roton, Brien McMahon, Norwalk High) in nearly every case students that were lower achievement in Spring 2017 grew faster including the summer impact than they did in the academic year alone.
+In our 4 summer 2018 middle school transition programs (West Rocks, Roton, Nathan Hale, Ponus Middle Schools), in every case students that were lower achievement in Spring 2018 (before summer) grew faster or maintained an above average growth rate when we include the summer impact, compared to the prior academic year alone (NWEA MAP results).

 In these 4 summer transition programs, in every case High Needs students (Free/Reduced Lunch Status, English Language Learner - ELL, or Special Education - SPED) maintained an above average growth rate when we include the summer impact (NWEA MAP results).